volatiletech/sqlboiler/README.md

 - `$XDG_CONFIG_HOME/sqlboiler/`
 - `$HOME/.config/sqlboiler/`

-We require you pass in your `postgres` and `mysql` database configuration via the configuration file rather than env vars.
+We require you pass in your `psql` and `mysql` database configuration via the configuration file rather than env vars.
 There is no command line argument support for database configuration.
-Values given under the `postgres` and `mysql` block are passed directly to the postgres and mysql drivers.
+Values given under the `postgres` and `mysql` block are passed directly to the psql and mysql drivers.
 Here is a rundown of all the different values that can go in that section:

 | Name | Required | Postgres Default | MySQL Default |